madhanraj-veerakumar/Android-Project/Readme.md

-# Multi-Project Android Apps Repository
+#ndroid Apps Repository

-This repository contains multiple Android app projects.
-Each project is a standalone app with its own functionality, purpose, and setup instructions.
+This repository contains Android app project.
+This project is a standalone app with its own functionality, purpose, and setup instructions.

 ## Overview

-The repository includes a variety of Android applications, each designed to address different needs and use cases.
-These projects serve as individual applications that can be run, modified, and extended independently of each other.
+The repository include Android application,designed to address different needs and use cases.

 ### Current Projects in this Repository